Shubham-SK/kronos/README.md

 # Kronos
 A voice powered healthcare app for Omnihacks 2019.

+### Problem we wish to solve
+Often, when one walks into a doctor, more time is spent documenting the visit rather than giving the patient quality care.
+In fact, about 6 hours in an 11 hour workday is spent entering information in the [Electronic Health Records](https://en.wikipedia.org/wiki/Electronic_health_record).
+This leads to increased burnouts in doctor, as reported in a study that found that more than half of all doctors report experiencing at least one symptom of burnout.
+To reduce stress as well as increase quality of patient care, the use of scribes has risen.
+However, there are not nearly enough scribes for all doctors, so they are forced to share their attention with both a computer and the patient.
+For a patient to have the best care possible, they need the complete attention of their doctor.
+Kronos aims to solve this problem

+### Solution
+Instead of having a scribe, the doctor can transcribe their speech into a text document using Kronos.
+It will then use text analysis to summarize the visit, sorting the contents into prescriptions, procedures, etc.

 ___
 ### Usage
 Clone the repository, navigate to the server.py file.

 ```
 git clone https://github.com/Shubham-SK/TreeOverAte.git
 cd TreeOverAte
 ```

 Ensure [Flask](https://pypi.org/project/Flask/) is installed and run the server.
 It should be open [here](127.0.0.1/5000).

 ```
 python server.py